lake-wg/edhoc/draft-ietf-lake-edhoc.md

    Master Salt   = EDHOC_Exporter( 1, h'', oscore_salt_length )
 ~~~~~~~~~~~~~~~~~~~~~~~

-* The AEAD Algorithm is the application AEAD algorithm of the selected cipher suite for the EDHOC session.
+* The AEAD Algorithm SHALL be the application AEAD algorithm of the selected cipher suite for the EDHOC session.

-* The HKDF Algorithm is the one based on the application hash algorithm of the selected cipher suite for the EDHOC session.
+* The HKDF Algorithm SHALL be the one based on the application hash algorithm of the selected cipher suite for the EDHOC session.
 For example, if SHA-256 is the application hash algorithm of the selected cipher suite, HKDF SHA-256 is used as HKDF Algorithm in the OSCORE Security Context.

 * The relationship between identifiers in OSCORE and EDHOC is specified in {{ci-oscore}}.
-The OSCORE Sender ID and Recipient ID are determined by the EDHOC connection identifiers C_R and C_I for the EDHOC session as shown in {{fig-edhoc-oscore-id-mapping}}.
+The OSCORE Sender ID and Recipient ID SHALL be determined by the EDHOC connection identifiers C_R and C_I for the EDHOC session as shown in {{fig-edhoc-oscore-id-mapping}}.

 ~~~~~~~~~~~ aasvg
 +----------------+-----------+--------------+